khelina/T-cell-lineages-tracking/README.md

 ## 2. THE CONTENTS OF THIS REPOSITORY
-In this repository, you will find the DeepKymoTracker folder.
+In this repository, you will find 2 folders: DeepKymoTracker and MODELS.
+In the **MODEL**S folder, you will find the Python code that was used for training deep learning models utilized in DeepKymoTracker and samples of training data for each neural network.

-The folder contains the code for building lineage trees for T-cell movies containing from 1 to 5 cells in each frame.
+The **DeepKymoTracker** folder contains the code for building lineage trees for T-cell movies containing from 1 to 5 cells in each frame.
 The main file is GUI_execute.py, and the remaining files contain helper functions.

 ## 3. HOW TO RUN THE ALGORITHM